 Managers and scientists should then perform detailed modelling of the hydraulic conditions, and quantify environmental, social and economic effects to assess vulnerability and risk and provide an objective basis for the selection of the interventions.
+The quantification of risk can be performed by applying GIS-based Decision Support Systems (DSS) tools, through a scenario analysis that considers different climate, social, environmental and economic conditions at the site.
+Risk assessment is then ranked in different levels, based on threshold values that are site specific.

-The quantification of risk is performed by applying Decision Support Systems, through a scenario analysis.
-Based on the SPRC preliminary analysis and on the results of the modelling, one or more adaptation solutions are proposed and grouped in different clusters.
-Risk assessment with different clusters is then performed by running again decision support system tools.
-The optimal cluster should be selected by comparing the results, i.e. the risk maps, obtained by the decision support systems.
+Based on the SPRC preliminary analysis and on the results of the hazard modelling, one or more adaptation solutions are proposed by experts and consultants, who also can suggest to group them in different clusters.
+The assessment of risk in presence of different clusters is then performed by new detailed hazard simulations and/or new applications of the DSS tools.
+The optimal cluster should be selected by comparing the results, i.e. the risk maps, obtained by the DSS tools.

-Estimates of the sectoral impact of each cluster can be achieved by combining the estimates of the sectoral impact of each innovation included in the cluster.
+In parallel to the assessment of risk, managers may require to have an insight of the role of different clusters in terms of economic development of a given site.
+The sectoral impact of each cluster can be estimated then by combining the sectoral impact of each innovation included in the cluster.
 The sectoral impact is qualitatively assessed by means of score tables derived from the application of the TIF methodology delivered in D5.2 and here recalled for convenience.
+The sectoral impact of the clusters may also contribute to the definition of the optimal cluster.

-Fig. 1.1. shows the complementary methodologies adopted for the clusters assessment.
+Fig. 1.1. shows the complementary methodologies adopted for the clusters' assessment.

-Fig. 1.1 Scheme of the complementary methods for the assessment of clusters.
+Fig. 1.1 Scheme of the complementary methods for the assessment of clusters: the qualitative risk assessment through the SPRC method to obtain the overview of the site, the quantitative risk assessment through the DSS tools, to perform the analysis of different risk scenarios depending on the management solutions, and the TIF tool to derive the sectoral impact assessment depending on the selected cluster of solutions.
 RR=risk reduction, RA=risk assessment, IA=impact assessment, CCA=climate change adaptation.